-Large-scale community service projects such as the National Volunteer Week and MLK Day of Service provide opportunities for students across campus to participate in serving the local community together.
+Large-scale community service projects such as the National Volunteer Week and Lions Lend a Hand provide opportunities for students across campus to participate in serving the local community together.
 These events allow students to jump-start each semester by volunteering and building relationships with others.

 Aside from organized events and programs, there are always opportunities for students to connect with community organizations for volunteer purposes on their own time.
-Student Engagement focuses on connecting students with meaningful and intentional service experiences and opportunities.
+The Center for Student Engagement focuses on connecting students with meaningful and intentional service experiences and opportunities.